Popular New Year’s Resolutions, Promotional Items, and Tips to Keep You On Track: Part 1

 If your New Year’s resolution involves losing weight and/or staying healthy, then this is the blog for you.
 Here are some of my favorite promotional items to help you battle the bulge this year:

-Jump Rope with Counter: Tip: Remember that along with diet, it’s also very important to exercise.
+Calorie Counter Jump Ropes: Tip: Remember that along with diet, it’s also very important to exercise.
 Jumping rope is a great cardio workout, and it’s fun!
 Burning the calories you eat is a sure fire way to lose extra pounds.

 Motivations Executive Calendar: Tip: Keep track of your daily exercise progress and caloric intake on a calendar.
 Have a weekly weigh in on a set day and watch your weight decrease.
 Setting small goals for yourself each week will urge you to want to do well and succeed, and seeing your physical progress on the calendar will give you that motivation to keep going.